 Lessons are typically broken into six parts:

-1. Power Up - the entire class spend time on a set of fluency questions.
+1. Flashback 4 – the entire class spend time on a set of 4 fluency questions.
 They are encouraged to solve the questions in the most efficient way.
 The questions are carefully selected in order to revisit and reinforce prior learning.

 2. Discover – a practical, real-life problem arouses curiosity.
 Children find the maths through story telling.
 A real-life scenario is provided for this section to give children the time to explore, play and discuss possible strategies.

 3. Share (I do) – teacher-led, this interactive section follows the Discover activity and highlights the variety of methods that can be used to solve a single problem.
 It is an opportunity for children to share and celebrate their solutions and strategies.